 Here’s how resource leveling can help you and its drawbacks:

-Pros | Cons |
+| Pros | Cons |

-Optimizes resource allocation Helps avoid scheduling conflicts Prevents resource overbooking | Can delay the entire project timeframe Can lead to budget overruns |
+| Optimizes resource allocation.
+Helps avoid scheduling conflicts.
+Prevents resource overbooking. | Can delay the entire project timeframe.
+Can lead to budget overruns. |

 The Team view is also a useful feature for avoiding scheduling conflicts.
 Thanks to a visual overview of everyone’s assigned tasks, it can prevent overlaps in your team’s schedule when planning work.

-Toggl Plan’s Time Off feature also helps project managers schedule work efficiently by clearly showing who is available and who is not.
+Toggl’s Time Off feature also helps project managers schedule work efficiently by clearly showing who is available and who is not.
+With this feature, you get a scheduling conflict warning every time a task and time off overlap.

 6. Monte Carlo simulation